 In my opinion, no.

-Those small, lightly constructed 22 Hornet bullets quite often won’t penetrate far enough to reach the vitals of a deer or other big game animal on a body shot.
+Many of the small, lightly constructed 22 Hornet bullets quite often won’t penetrate far enough to reach the vitals of a deer or other big game animal on a body shot.
 However, they will really do a number on a deer if you hit them in the neck or the head.

 Only take that shot if you really know what you’re doing though, because it’s easy to wound and lose an animal with that sort of shot placement.